 This recommendation is too prescriptive.
 Whilst this would be encouraged and supported in practice, it is ultimately dependent on each parish council agreeing to do so.
-Recommendation: wording to this effect to be considered as part of the review of the Procedure for Dealing with Complaints.
+Recommendation: Wording to this effect will be part of the recommendations to Standards Committee in January 2021 to revise the current Procedure.